FwiffoPlays/project-3-roguelike-game/README.md

 The Up, Down, Left or Right arrows keys attack in their respective directions.
 The 'E' key allows the user to interact with the item they are stood over, such as a chest or door.
 The 'I' key opens the player's inventory, where they can equip items they have collected whilst playing.
+The 'Esc' key exits the game back to the main menu.
 ## User Experience

 ### User Stories